opsxcq/blog/content/post/cron-task-docker.md

 `schedule`.
 These schedules are defined by two main properties, when they will trigger the task, and what tasks they will trigger.

-Another good point of tasker is that you don't have to memorize some abstract *cron* syntax, it uses a more human language, like in this example `every: minute`, it means every 1 minute this task will run.
+Another good point of Tasker is that you don't have to memorize some abstract *cron* syntax, it uses a more human language, like in this example `every: minute`, it means every 1 minute this task will run.
 Test it, change to `every:
 10 minutes` and observe the results.
 You can also set it as a default *cron*